publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.20.2] - 2019-05-02 =

+* Partially adds support for Gutenberg-Ramp plugin
+* Fix PublishPress icon missing on admin sidebar in some envs
+* Fix PHP warnings on Calendar module
+* Fix issue on posts where MetaData date fields were losing their formats and values after saving
+* Fix Calendar date filter going back to 1970 if user edits filter value but doesn't change it
+* Fix PHP warnings on Notifications section on Posts form if WP_DEBUG is on
+* Add option to blacklist taxonomies-slugs on the taxonomies filter for adding New Notification Workflow

 = [1.20.1] - 2019-04-16 =

 * Fix PHP warning regarding missing variable reference